sveetch/djangotribune/docs/usage.rst

 Action commands
 ===============

-Action commands can be passed in message content, generally this results in doing the action without saving a new message although some actions can push a message to save.
+Action commands can be passed to message content, generally this results in doing the action without saving a new message although some actions can push a message to save.

 All action command must start with a ``/`` followed (without any separator) by the action name and then the action arguments if any.
-Unvalid action command will often result in saving the content as a new message.
+Invalid action commands will often result in saving the content as a new message.

 **name**